-&lt;sup>7 One may argue that participants use the belief question to diversify their risk since both the payoff from belief elicitation and the payoff from the contest depend on the same action of the opponent.
+13 One may argue that participants use the belief question to diversify their risk since both the payoff from belief elicitation and the payoff from the contest depend on the same action of the opponent.
 However, such hedging is uncommon (Blanco et al., 2010).
 Moreover, there are no beliefs that a participant could hold that would make overbidding optimal.

-&lt;sup>8 We have also tried to look at the average bid separately by each quiz question and found that participants who answer a given quiz question correctly on average bid less.
+14 We have also tried to look at the average bid separately by each quiz question and found that participants who answer a given quiz question correctly on average bid less.

-To examine how systematic biases impact behavior in contests, we asked participants to make two choices between option A and option B corresponding to the Ellsberg paradox (Ellsberg, 1961) and two choices corresponding to the Allais paradox (Allais, 1953), see Section 3 for details.
+Besides loss-aversion and risk-aversion, we also elicited participants' propensity to violate the expected utility theory.
+Specifically, we asked participants to make two choices between option A and option B corresponding to the Ellsberg paradox (Ellsberg, 1961) and two choices corresponding to the Allais paradox (Allais, 1953), see Section 3 for details.
 In both paradoxes, choosing AA or BB is consistent with the expected utility theory.
-However, laboratory experiments have shown that participants often violate the expected utility theory by commonly choosing AB when facing the Ellsberg paradox (Camerer and Weber, 1992; Binmore et al., 2012) or the Allais paradox (Kahneman and Tversky, 1979; Conlisk, 1989; Starmer and Sugden, 1991).
-Similarly, we find that 73.9% of participants facing the Ellsberg paradox and 9.8% of participants facing the Allais paradox violate the expected utility theory in our experiment by choosing AB.

-Next, we examine whether participants who violate the expected utility theory behave differently in rent-seeking contests.
-Figure 4 shows the average bid by systematic bias.
-Participants who do not display any bias on average bid 3.52, which is similar to the bid of 3.60 by participants who display one bias (either Ellsberg or Allais), and similar to the bid of 3.98 by participants who display both biases.
-None of these pairwise comparisons are significant (Wilcoxon rank-sum test, all p-values > 0.61).
-Therefore, it appears that biases elicited through the Ellsberg and Allais paradoxes do not explain behavior in contests.
+Based on our sample, we find that 73.9% of participants facing the Ellsberg paradox and 9.8% of participants facing the Allais paradox violate the expected utility theory by choosing AB.
+However, we find that violation of the expected utility theory is not correlated with overbidding in contests.
+Figure 5 shows that participants who do not violate the expected utility theory on average bid \$3.52, which is similar to the bid of \$3.60 by participants who display one violation (either Ellsberg or